sharonnaz/product-import/README.md

 - `npm install`
 - `npm run dev`
 -  Now click on the local url
-- After signin and login , use the sample csv file to test file import
+- After signup and login , use the sample csv file to test file import